 A UPS store offers mail forwarding for an additional charge, a service you can’t find at any post office.
 This service comes in handy when you’re far from the location (possibly on a trip) and need the package shipped to you.

 Even when you move your office to another location, you may not need to change your business address since you already use a UPS private mailbox.
-A UPS box address remains with you no matter how often your home or office location changes.
+No matter how often your home or office location changes, a UPS box address remains with you.

 Most UPS mailbox services offer 24/7 accessibility.
 Some stores will charge you a one-time cost for this service.
 You will receive a key to access the locker room whenever convenient for you.

 This is a hassle many people experience with PO Boxes.
-But, conversely, UPS stores will help you keep oversized packages from any carrier and sign deliveries on your behalf, so you never miss a thing.
+Conversely, UPS stores will help you keep oversized packages from any carrier and sign deliveries on your behalf, so you never miss a thing.

 A UPS store private mailbox offers more of a professional image than a USPS PO Box.
 Although you can use the latter for your home-based business, customers regard you as more professional when you have a recognized physical address on your website.

-However, the UPS mailbox also comes with some downsides like most other things.
+However, the UPS mailbox has some downsides, like most other things.
 We’ve highlighted them below.

 Disadvantages of UPS mailbox